"I start from impossible and work backwards from there" - Oyster Jim

 Oyster Jim Martin accepts a

-Meritorious Service Medal
+Meritorious Service Medal from the

 Governor General of Canada